-If you are having difficulty paying library charges you should contact the library Help Zone, call the library on +44 (0)1202 965959 or email LibrarySupport@bournemouth.ac.uk.
+If you are having difficulty paying library fines and/or charges you should contact the library Help Zone, call the library on +44 (0)1202 965959 or email LibrarySupport@bournemouth.ac.uk.

 If you are having difficulty paying any other debts to BU contact our Finance helpline on +44 (0)1202 961600 or email fees@bournemouth.ac.uk.